What is biotechnology?

 Biomedical scientists using this technology manipulate the genetic material of cells and organisms, attempting to make organisms more productive or resistant to disease.
 Research using biotechnology techniques, such as recombining DNA, has led to the discovery of important drugs, including human insulin and growth hormone.
 Many other substances not previously available in large quantities are starting to be produced by biotechnological means; some may be useful in treating cancer and other diseases.
 Today, many biomedical scientists are involved in biotechnology, including those who work on the Human Genome Project, isolating, identifying, and sequencing human genes.
 This work continues to lead to the discovery of the genes associated with specific diseases and inherited traits, such as certain types of cancer or obesity.
 These advances in biotechnology have opened up research opportunities in almost all areas of the biological sciences, including commercial applications in agriculture, environmental remediation, and the food and chemical industries.

 Biomedical scientists who work in applied research or product development use knowledge provided by basic research to develop new drugs and medical treatments, increase crop yields, and protect and clean up the environment.
-They usually have less autonomy than basic researchers to choose the emphasis of their research, relying instead on market-driven directions based on the firm's products and goals.
+They usually have less autonomy to choose the emphasis of their research than do basic researchers, because they rely on market-driven directions based on the firm's products and goals.

 Biomedical scientists who conduct research usually work in laboratories and use electron microscopes, computers, thermal cyclers, or a wide variety of other equipment.
 Some conduct experiments using laboratory animals or greenhouse plants.
 For some biological scientists, a good deal of research is performed outside of laboratories.
 For example, a botanist may do research in tropical rain forests to see what plants grow there, or an ecologist may study how a forest area recovers after a fire.

-Biotech companies are located principally in the following geographic areas: New England, the San Francisco Bay Area, the Washington, D.C., suburbs, Southern California, North Carolina, New Jersey and Pennsylvania.
-Since biotechnology is regarded to be one of the most rapid growth industries of the new century, many state governments are initiating programs to develop and attract more biotechnology industry to their state.
+Biotech companies are located principally in the following geographic areas: New England, the San Francisco Bay area, the Washington, D.C., suburbs, Southern California, North Carolina, New Jersey, and Pennsylvania.
+Since biotechnology is regarded to be one of the most rapid growth industries of the new century, many state governments are initiating programs to develop and attract more biotechnology industry to their states.
 Economic experts predict that these high-paying, high-quality jobs will be crucial to the nation's economic well-being in the years to come.
-Of a total of 1,457 total biotechnology companies employing over 191,000 employees in 2002, only 64 were located in the mid-west region that includes Missouri.
+Of a total of 1,457 total biotechnology companies employing over 191,000 employees in 2002, only 64 were located in the mid-west region which includes Missouri.
 Of the total, 342 are publicly held.
 By April 2003 the total value of publicly traded biotech companies at market prices was $206 billion.
-Compensation in biotechnology companies is competitive and includes incentives such as stock option plans, 401(k) plans, companywide stock purchase plans and cash bonus plans.
+Compensation in biotechnology companies is competitive and includes incentives such as stock option plans, 401(k) plans, company-wide stock purchase plans, and cash bonus plans.

 How does the biomedical scientist prepare for a career in biotechnology and biopharmaceuticals?

-The technologies employed in biotechnology are the primary focus of the knowledge and skills offered in the comprehensive academic major in cell and molecular biology (CMB) in the Biomedical Sciences Department at SMSU.
-The cell and molecular biology major consists of a "core sequence" of five courses that provides the backbone of knowledge and skills used in biotechnology.
-In addition, a selection of cell and molecular biology-based elective courses allows students to gain additional knowledge and skills that prepare them for specific careers or satisfy particular interests.
+The technologies employed in biotechnology are the primary focus of the knowledge and skills offered in the comprehensive academic Cell and Molecular Biology (CMB) major from the Biomedical Sciences Department at MSU.
+The CMB major consists of a core sequence of five courses that provide the backbone of knowledge and skills used in biotechnology.
+In addition, a selection of cell and molecular biology-based elective courses allows students to gain additional knowledge and skills which prepare them for specific careers or satisfy particular interests.
 The core sequence and many of the elective courses include learning and refining "hands on" laboratory skills.
-The use of various databases begins in BMS 231 (Genetics with a laboratory) and 321 (Biomolecular Interactions) and culminates in BMS 525 (Molecular Biology) and 558 (Recombinant DNA Techniques).
+The use of various databases begins in BMS 231 (Genetics with a laboratory) and 321 (Biomolecular Interactions), and culminates in BMS 525 (Molecular Biology) and 558 (Recombinant DNA Techniques).
 A specific elective course in Bioinformatics (BMS 593) extends the student's core sequence experiences in utilizing various databases and biomedical resources.

 For students expecting to find employment in biotechnology, a course in Biotechnology (BMS 540) is available as an elective.
-This course in biotechnology is designed to help students transition from the environment of academia into the world of business and industry.
-Research and industry employers give very high evaluations and commendations to those employees who graduated from our cell and molecular biology program with regard to their knowledge, skills, and performance in the workplace (CMB program assessment data, 2002).
+This course is designed to help students transition from the environment of academia into the world of business and industry.
+Research and industry employers give very high evaluations and commendations to those employees who graduated from our Cell and Molecular Biology program with regard to their knowledge, skills, and performance in the workplace (CMB program assessment data, 2002).